Who - OU?

 - Ignore the confines of conventional wisdom and approach change with iconoclastic zeal

-- Create future ASCs by virtue of community development
+- Create future community leaders by virtue of community development

 - Overcome anachronistic mind sets and practices